Colleen Jones: Two World Championships and Tournament of Hearts dominance (1999–2006)

-Their return at the 2005 Scott Tournament of Hearts was not as stellar.
+Their return at the 2005 Scott Tournament of Hearts as Team Canada was not as stellar.
 The team finished the round-robin at 6–5 and lost in a tie-breaker to Sandy Comeau of New Brunswick.
 When this happened, the team got a standing ovation, which even halted play in the other game that was occurring two sheets over.
-The following year, the team was back in form, but bowed out in the semi-finals to Jennifer Jones.
-At the end of the 2006 season, the team broke up.
-Jones joined the team of fellow Haligonian Kay Zinck, as her third.
-The rest of the team got a new skip in Laine Peters.
+Later that year, the team played in the 2005 Canadian Olympic Curling Trials, where they finished with a 3–6 record.